-Staff from the council's adult care team were on hand to provide information and chat with carers about the range of free services they can access.
+Staff from the council's adult care team also attended, to promote and display a range of innovative services it provides.

 Carers also enjoyed free health checks, pamper sessions, assessments, financial help, advice on winter fuel savings, advocacy and dementia support.